 I stopped by George's Landing and watched the sunset and then made my way back to Marshfield.

 The week was pretty much done and I had to make my way back to Texas.
 I said my last goodbyes, including the Jordy and then hit the road.

 I had made it to the last rest stop in Missouri and I figured I'd sleep for the night.
 The next day would be a bunch more driving.

 I did get a chance to check out the Bazaar Cattle Pens in Kansas.
 It's basically a scenic parking area.

 The driving was uneventful until I hit Southern Oklahoma.
-There were traffic jams like crazy.
+There was traffic jams like crazy.

-Being hungry in Southern Oklahoma brought me back to Stuckey’s to get some chicken strips and fried okra this time.
+Being hungry in Southern Oklahoma brought me back to Stuckey's to get some chicken strips this time.